optimass/continual_learning_papers/README.md

 # Continual Learning Literature

+email me at massimo.p.caccia at gmail.com is you would like to collaborate

 ### [Papers](#papers)

 * [Classics](#classics) (papers before Deep Learning era.
 Motivates and sets the stage for Continual Learning)